 These injuries were caused by every day items that most people use during an average week - sporting equipment, flooring, stairs, defective toys, electronics, building products, medical products, pharmaceutical drugs and the like.

 If you or a loved one has been injured by a defective product, you may be eligible to file a product liability lawsuit and claim compensation for any damages that you may have sustained.
-At the law offices of The Edwards Law Firm, we can help fight for the justice you deserve.
-We offer free case reviews and only get paid if our clients receive compensation from their lawsuit.
+The Edwards Law Firm can help fight for the justice you deserve.
+Our Tulsa personal injury law firm offer free case reviews and only get paid if our clients receive compensation from their lawsuit.

 Admittedly, there can be MANY different ways that people can be injured by a defective product - as there are often a multitude of ways that an item can be used.